 Our graduates go on to enjoy a wide range of careers in veterinary medicine, including positions in:

 - Wildlife conservation

 - Military support

-The UK Government has announced they plan to open a new immigration route which will allow international students to work for two years after completing their programme of studies.
+International students will be able to work in the UK for two years after completing their programme of studies.